jhherre3/Drone-Footage-Person-Detection/README.md

    - Displays the processed frames in a window while allowing the user to quit by pressing 'q'.

 ---

-## Output
-- The processed video with detected people highlighted will be saved to the output directory.
-- The file is uniquely named based on the base name (`Drone_analysis`) and an incrementing number.

 ## Customization
 ### Confidence Threshold: